-If you have started working out and dieting at the same time, the scale might not reflect very well the changes that your body is going through.
+If you have started working out and dieting at the same time, the scale might not reflect the changes that your body is going through.

 If you start noticing that clothes are looser and that you’re losing inches, but the scale isn’t moving, that’s actually excellent news – it means that your body composition is slowly changing and that you’re both losing fat and building muscle at the same time.

-Moreover, when you work out, your muscles tend to feel sore and to retain water, which can contribute to your weight not changing that much.
+Moreover, when you work out, your muscles tend to feel sore and retain water, which can cause your weight not to change that much.

 Extreme diets often rely on muscle loss and dehydration in order to help you achieve quick results that are visible on the scale – and this is a very poor and unsustainable way to achieve weight loss.